tbolt/tbolt.space/_posts/2019-03-09-favorite-programming-language-names.md

 A great name for a programming language, and easily my favorite.
 The subtle hint that this is intended to be a systems language and "closer to the metal" is just perfect.

 ## Ada
 The name Ada stands up on it's own.
-Being named after the first computer programmer just icing on top.
+Being named after the first computer programmer is just icing on top.

 ## Lua
 What does Lua mean?
 Don't know, but I like it.